llefaucheur/GRAPH_INTERPRETER/README.md

 ***HOW***

-CMSIS-Stream is a scheduler and interpreter of a graph description, sitting on top of a minimal platform abstraction layer to memory and input/output stream interfaces.
-CMSIS-Stream manages the data flow of "arcs" between "nodes" with automatic format conversions.
+Graph-Interpreter is a scheduler and interpreter of a graph description, sitting on top of a minimal platform abstraction layer to memory and input/output stream interfaces.
+Graph-Interpreter manages the data flow of "arcs" between "nodes" with automatic format conversions.

 The *graph description* is a compact data structure using indexes to physical addresses provided by the abstraction layer (AL).
 This graph